-NAME OF DA AM: Foster's Pond Dam STATE ID #: 5-5-9-10 INSPECTION November 18, 2011 NID ID #: MA00153 PRIMARY SPILLWAY AREA INSPECTED CONDITION OBSERVATIONS NO ACTION MONITOR REPAIR SPILLWAY TYPE Concrete/Masonry X WEIR TYPE Broad-crested weir, 11.9 ft long Х SPILLWAY CONDITION Good - see note 1 X S TRAINING WALLS Good - granite curbstone training walls added as erosion protection (Note 1) X SPILLWAY CONTROLS AND CONDITION No controls other than sluiceway boards X UNUSUAL MOVEMENT Downstream left side of spillway is slightly lower, possible past movement X APPROACH AREA Underwater.
+NAME OF D AM: Foster's Pond Dam STATE ID #: 5-5-9-10 INSPECTION N DATE: December 6, 2016 NID ID #: MA00153 PRIMARY SPILLWAY AREA INSPECTED CONDITION OBSERVATIONS NO ACTION MONITOR REPAIR SPILLWAY TYPE Concrete/Masonry X WEIR TYPE Broad-crested weir, 11.9 ft long Х SPILLWAY CONDITION Good - see note 1 Х SPILLWAY TRAINING WALLS Good - granite curbstone training walls added as erosion protection (Note 1) 1 X SPILLWAY CONTROLS AND CONDITION No controls other than sluiceway boards Х UNUSUAL MOVEMENT Downstream left side of spillway is slightly lower, possible past movement X APPROACH AREA Shallow slope.
 Upstream slope covered w/ geomembrane & clay ~6 ft into basin.
-X DISCHARGE AREA Stilling basin is enclosed by a mortared stone training wall (note 2) X DEBRIS None observed X WATER LEVEL AT TIME OF INSPECTION At upstream edge of spillway (~El.
-80 ft - reference datum) X - A DDITION A I COMMENTS.
-1 This is a 11 and 11 and 1 1' 2007 'd d ADDITIONAL aded in 2006 with the construction of the current granite block walls.
-In 2010, much of the swas replaced with concrete, essentially thicking the walls.
-Also in 2010, about ie e placed in the main spillway structure to fill voids exposed by a March 2010 flood. ned with the addition of dumped riprap below the spillway for erosion protection.
-2. I fullge pool has been maintai med with the addition of dumped riprap below the spiniway for crosson protection.
+X DISCHARGE AREA Stilling basin is enclosed by a mortared stone training wall (note 2) X DEBRIS None observed X WATER LEVEL AT TIME OF INSPECTION ~79.5, 0.5 ft. below upstream edge of spillway (~El.
+80.0 ft - reference datum) X ↓ ↓

+$+\!-\!$ Ь ADDITIONA I COMMENTS: 1 Telebras III all all all all all all all all all 1.1'- 2006 'd de contra d'accede a contra la la la la la la 2010 2014 8 20 1.5 ADDITIONA aded in 2006 with the construction of the current granite block walls.
+In 2010, 2014, & 20 on of the embankment behind the spillway walls by excavating at sinkholes, placing concre • on of the embankment benind the spillway walls by excavating at sinkholes, placing concre by backfilling behind the concrete with clay. ne i ined with the addition of dumped riprap below the spillway for erosion protection.
+2. I tunge poor has been mainta med with the addition of duniped riprap below the spiriway for crosson protection.